overdodactyl/ShadowFox/README.md

 #### How do I get to my profile directory?

 The location of your profile depends on your operating system.
-Nevertheless, the following steps should always works:
+Nevertheless, the following steps should always work:

 * Use the address bar to visit `about:support`